Close Cookie Preference Manager

 We saw during last year’s Black Friday, that the brands that used softer messaging lost out.
 Ads where the deal was not placed as the primary offering had a significantly lower CTR compared to those that did.

-3) Increase your budget
+3) Increase your Black Friday Meta Ad budget

-Considering that brands aren’t just competing with their competitors, but with businesses selling to them across their range of interests, it’s not surprising that brands will significantly increase their ad spend in the run up to Black Friday.
+Considering that brands aren’t just competing with their competitors, but with businesses selling to them across their range of interests, it’s not surprising that brands will significantly increase their ad spend in the run up to Black Friday 2025.
 In fact, 2022 saw a 188% increase in retail ad spending during the month of November, as brands competed to fight through all of the noise and come out on top.
 Put simply, if you aren’t doing the same, that noise is going to drown you out, regardless of how optimised your campaign might be.

 More budget allows you to bid more competitively, which is especially important during this time, as customers’ intent is different across the board.
 Customers aren’t just browsing idly, scrolling past ads as they look through their friends’ Instagram pictures.
 No!
-Instead, more so than any other period, they are browsing with the intent to buy; they’re actively looking for deals and are more willing to try new brands if the deal is good enough.
+Instead, more so than any other period, they are browsing with the intent to buy - they’re actively looking for deals and are more willing to try new brands if the deal is good enough.
 This means that your ads are more likely to convert, and so, an increased budget put towards them should be seen as an extremely strategic, and necessary investment, rather than an expense.

-4) Avoid making any last minute changes
+4) Avoid making any last minute changes to your Black Friday Meta Ads

 Regardless of how perfect a piece of work might be, how often do we spot flaws in it, or think of things we could do to improve it?
 Black Friday can be a chaotic time, and you may be rushing to finish a campaign ahead of it going live.
 Similarly, you may be tweaking the audience mapping of already live campaigns.